TheDBStern/viral-assembly-variant-calling/README.md

 ```

 Usage:
-1. Edit config file to indicate reference-mapping or denovo approach, file with reference genome, and file with adapter sequences.
+Edit config file to indicate reference-mapping or denovo approach and files with reference genome, adapter sequences, and (optionally) primer sequences.

-On NIAID HPC Locus, edit the submit.sh file to indicate your email address.
+On NIAID HPC Locus, edit the submit.sh file to indicate your email address and submit with `qsub submit.sh`.
+Be sure to edit the cluster.yaml file to indicate requested resources.
+If running locally, run: `snakemake --use-conda all`